 First off, for easy reference, here's How to Cook Steak.

-Truth be told I like the word molcajetes, so when it came time to refresh the website, I changed the name from Coyote's Kitchen, to Los Molcajetes.
+And anyway, truth be told I like the word molcajetes, so when it came time to refresh the website, I changed the name from Coyote's Kitchen to Los Molcajetes.
 Simple as that.

 I grew up on my dad's turkey ranch in the Antelope Valley on the Mojave Desert, north of Los Angeles.
 Mom was a great cook, and from early on I took an interest in cooking.
 She taught me a lot, not just about cooking, but shopping for and preparing food as well, but I think watching her cook turkeys for family gatherings was what really piqued my interest in cooking.